If decisions, approvals, handovers and quality checks still come back to you, the business is not broken — it is founder-dependent.

 No clear handovers, missing decision rules, undocumented standards, unclear escalation paths, inconsistent quality checks, and ownership held in one head.

-The behaviours that quietly compensate for missing systems: over-approving (missing quality standard), rescuing (missing escalation rule), holding context (missing handover), avoiding hard conversations (unclear ownership), doing it yourself (missing delegation criteria).
+The behaviours that quietly compensate for missing systems: over-approving (missing quality standard), rescuing (missing escalation rule), holding context (missing handover), stepping in before ownership is clear (unclear ownership), doing it yourself (missing delegation criteria).

 Missing systems create dependency.
 Founder patterns often maintain it.
 The Diagnostic looks at both — without turning the work into therapy, coaching or corporate bloat.